 We were transparent throughout the works approval process.
 The full application, supporting documents, the expert process review report and our determination are available on Engage Victoria.

 Chunxing must meet all of the preliminary conditions of the works approval.
-Construction cannot commence until EPA has approved these reports recently submitted by Chunxing:
+EPA has endorsed these reports recently submitted by Chunxing: